awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 - `COMPLETED_CLEANUP_FAILED`: The job finished successfully however the deletion queue items could not be removed.
 You should manually remove these or leave them to be removed on the next job
-- `FORGET_PARTIALLY_FAILED`: The job finished but one or more objects could not be updated.
+- `FORGET_PARTIALLY_FAILED`: The job finished but it encountered some issues while processing one or more objects.
 The Deletion DLQ for messages will contain a message per object that could not be updated.
 - `FIND_FAILED`: The job failed during the Find phase as there was an issue querying one or more data mappers.
 - `FORGET_FAILED`: The job failed during the Forget phase as there was an issue